 Hismile is another company that utilises PAP as its main whitening ingredient.
 Their PAP+ formula includes nano-hydroxyapatite, a nano-synthetic version that is made from smaller particles that cover a greater surface area of your teeth to strengthen and remineralise them.

-Hismile has a range of PAP+ whitening products including their whitening kit, strips, toothpaste and powder.
+Hismile has a range of PAP+ whitening products including their whitening kit, strips, toothpaste, and powder.
 You can check out our full review of their whitening kit to learn more.
 This article will concentrate more on their NHpro Enamel Care serum that you can use at home to help treat sensitive teeth after whitening.
-And another kit you might want to try is the SmileTime teeth whitening kit which also uses PAP.
+Another kit you might want to try is the SmileTime teeth whitening kit which also uses PAP.